‘Architects of Excellence’ Coaches Series, Part 1

 Bill Harris didn’t just build a ramp — he built a gateway.
 What looks from the road like a quiet family property hides one of freestyle aerial skiing’s most important grassroots facilities.

 Over the years, Mont Chalet has shaped generations of aerialists.
-Retired athletes like Brian Currutt and Mariano Ferrario once honed their fundamentals here, proving Harris’s influence has rippled across decades.
+Retired Olympic athletes like Brian Currutt and Mariano Ferrario once honed their fundamentals here, proving Harris’s influence has rippled across decades.

 Character Above All Else